Sage-Bionetworks/iAtlas-infra/README.md

 The GitLab runner is an EC2 instance that can use the KMS key connected to its environment to read secrets from the parameter store and interact with the Aurora cluster.

-### Property Store

-The stacks expect the following keys to have values in the System Manager Property Store (SSM)

-- `/iatlas/prod/domain`

-  The domain name where iAtlas apps may be accessed in Prod (ie `cri-iatlas.org`).

-- `/iatlas/prod/api_sub_domain`

-  The sub domain name where iAtlas API may be accessed in Prod (ie `api` to create a full domain like `api.cri-iatlas.org`).

-- `/iatlas/staging/domain`

-  The domain name where iAtlas apps may be accessed in Staging (ie `cri-iatlas.dev`).

-- `/iatlas/staging/api_sub_domain`

-  The sub domain name where iAtlas API may be accessed in Staging (ie `api` to create a full domain like `api.cri-iatlas.dev`).

 ### Secrets

 For the API to access the database the following secrets must be created in the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/)